 Miguel B. Araújo (Brussels, 1969) is recognised as one of the world leaders in the study of climate change effects on biodiversity.
 He obtained a BSc in Geography and Regional Planning from NOVA University of Lisbon (1995) and an MSc in Conservation (1996) and a PhD in Geography (2000), both from the University College London.
 He is a Research Professor of the Spanish Research Council (CSIC) at the National Museum of Natural Sciences in Madrid.
-He is also Visiting Professor at the University of Copenhagen, the University of Évora, while keeping a honorary position at the Imperial College London.
+He is also Visiting Professor at the University of Copenhagen and the University of Évora, while keeping a honorary position at the Imperial College London.
 In the past, he held faculty or research positions at the Imperial College London, the University of Oxford, the CNRS, and the Natural History Museum in London.